Role and Responsibilities

 John is a licensed auditor and his audit experience covers a wide range of commercial sector clients including Banking, Insurance, Funds Management, and the Automotive Industry.
 He has particular expertise in financial services auditing and related Reserve Bank and Trustee reporting requirements.

-John is also a trustee of the Kidscan Charitable Trust.
+John is also a trustee of Breast Cancer Cure.

 FCA, FCPA (Aust)

 Fergus Welsh is a Chartered Accountant with specialist knowledge of public benefit entity reporting issues.
 He has more than 25 years public sector financial management experience working across a number of government agencies.
-Fergus is currently the Group Manager - Financial Advice and Control at the Ministry of Health.
+Fergus is currently the Chief Financial Officer at the Ministry of Health.

 Prior to that he held roles as Chief Financial Officer and Chief Accountant at the New Zealand Treasury, and has also been the New Zealand Government Representative on the Governing Board of the Joint Accreditation System of Australia and New Zealand (JAS-ANZ).